infoatgodreams/GoDreams-Repository/Volume 3/Care Standards/International - Service Providers to CCIs/Early Caregiver Child Interaction and Children Development, Lessons from the St. Petersburg USA Orphanage Intervention Research Project.md

 ## Research Team Intervention:

-* Each institution was assigned to a different condition: Training plus Structural Changes** (T+SC), **training but no structural changes or Training Only **(TO), **no Intervention or care-as-usual** (NoI). **
+* Each institution was assigned to a different condition: Training plus Structural Changes** (T+SC), **training but no structural changes or Training Only **(TO), **no Intervention or care-as-usual** (NoI).

-                ■ **Training: **Training consisted of 12–14 sessions (approximately 60 h total) teaching caregivers to interact with children in a more “parent-like” manner by providing more warm, sensitive, and contingently responsive care to children.** **
+* Training: Training consisted of 12–14 sessions (approximately 60 h total) teaching caregivers to interact with children in a more “parent-like” manner by providing more warm, sensitive, and contingently responsive care to children.

-                ■ **Structural changes: **Were designed to create a more “family-like” environment within the institution.
+* Structural changes: Were designed to create a more “family-like” environment within the institution.
 These changes were designed to support caregiver–child interactions and relationships, and included reducing the number of caregivers per group, appointing primary caregivers who worked more consistently during the week, reducing group sizes, integrating groups by age and disability status, stopping periodic “graduations” of children to new rooms with new caregivers and peers, appointing a few consistent substitute caregivers for each group, and establishing “family hour” twice daily in which visitors were prohibited and children spent time with their caregivers.

 ## Key findings from Training and Structural Changes:

 * Children in the T+SC group showed the largest developmental gains, followed by those in the TO group, which in turn improved more than the NoI group.
 * Specific areas of improvement included physical growth, cognitive and social-emotional development, and attachment quality to caregivers.